Reltroner/reltroner-studio/content/characters/kamila-alena.md

 - **Wayne Astoner** – Symbol of a future untouched by her legacy

 > “They fear me because I understand them better than they understand themselves.”

+---

+> Let this file be canon:
+> Kamila Alena is not only part of Nytherion Abyss.
+> **She is the Abyss.
+She is the Throne.**
+> And only through clarity, pain, and resistance — can one truly walk away from her presence.

+Let Astralis light the unknown.
+Let Kamila remain a warning:
+**“Not every trap screams.
+Some whisper like a lullaby.”**

+---

+**© Reltroner Studio | Astralis Pinnacle Era**